driket/theeye/readme.md

 Simple dashboard app to monitor almost everything remotely.

-- V2 : rewritten as microservices based architecture
+- V2 : rewritten as microservices with Docker